wso2-extensions/identity-outbound-auth-sms-otp/README.md

 # Set '0' to always send a new OTP.
 # Should be less than the 'tokenValidityPeriod' value.
 properties.tokenRenewalInterval=60
-# Throttle OTP generation requests for the same user Id.
+# Throttle OTP generation requests from the same user Id.
 # Set '0' for no throttling.
 properties.resendThrottleInterval=30
 ```